caseydedore/godot-level-importer/readme.md

 ## Object replacement with PackedScenes.
 * A special directory in the project may contain PackedScenes that will replace objects in the imported scene.
 * Objects are replaced by name, when the object's name contains the complete PackedScene name, not including file extension.
-* For example, an object named `InteractableDoor.001` in the imported scene will be replaced by PackedScene in the project path at `Assets/Scene/Replacement/InteractableDoor.tscn` if the configured replacement directory is `Assets/Scene/Replacement`.
+* For example, with the replaceable path configured to `Assets/Scene/Replacement`, imported scene objects with names `InteractableDoor` and `InteractableDoor.001`are replaced by the PackedScene in the project at `Assets/Scene/Replacement/InteractableDoor.tscn`.

 ## Material assignment.
 Materials in imports may be replaced with Materials created in the Godot project based on matching names.
 Replacement Material location must match the configured Material replacement directory in the plugin.

-## Static collision trimeshe generation.
+## Static collision trimesh generation.
 Collision meshes are generated for objects not replaced by PackedScenes.

 ## Lightmap UVs are generated for the static meshes based on configuration.